|Card Details and Application Link|

 Capital One Venture Rewards Credit Card

-Recent better offer: None.
-This is the best we've seen in recent years.
+Recent better offer: This matches the best we've seen in recent years

 FM Mini Review: This card earns 2 "miles" per dollar, which are worth exactly 1 cent each toward travel.
 This makes the return on spend similar to a 2% cash back card (though in this case you must redeem your miles to offset travel in order to get 1 cent per mile).
-One big advantage over cash back: Capital One allows transfering their "miles" to airline miles at a 2 to 1.5 ratio.
+One big advantage over cash back: Capital One allows transfering their "miles" to airline miles at varying rates depending on partner, with some partners available at 1:1 and others at a 2 to 1.5 ratio or 2:1 ratio.

 Card Type: Visa Signature